What we know is that this virus is in the same family of viruses like SARS, so it is akin, and about 80 percent genetically similar to the SARS virus

-Kizzmekia Corbett and her team became the first of its kind in the world to start the early stage of clinical trials for a COVID-19 vaccine, and the fastest progress ever toward a possible vaccine.
-Forty other groups of researchers followed; including those in China and Germany.
+Kizzmekia Corbett and her team became the first in the world to start the early stage of clinical trials for a COVID-19 vaccine and the fastest progress toward a possible vaccine.
+Forty other groups of researchers followed, including those in China and Germany.
 If her team is successful, which means all three clinical trials are safe, the vaccine may be available as early as 2021.
-Since the Coronavirus is in the same family as SARS, Dr. Corbett’s and her team are using that template to swap genetic code to make it more palatable for the current virus in a strategy she calls “plug and play.”
+Since the Coronavirus is in the same family as SARS, Dr. Corbett and her team are using that template to swap genetic code to make it more palatable for the current virus in a strategy she calls “plug and play.”

 According to The National Institutes of Health (NIH), the investigational vaccine, mRNA-1273, directs the body’s cells to express a protein that is hoped to trigger an immune response.
 It has shown promise in animals and is now being tested on its first human subjects, who will receive the vaccine over two rounds, 28 days apart.